 1. Use my monthly meal planner to plan for batch cooking of sweet and savoury items that can be frozen and used throughout the week

-2. When writing the shopping list ( grab your free blank shopping list template here), include any ingredients necessary for batch cooking sessions, as well as any other items needed for lunches, using the snack and lunch ideas list
+2. When writing the shopping list, include any ingredients necessary for batch cooking sessions, as well as any other items needed for lunches, using the snack and lunch ideas list

-3. Do a cooking session once a week with the kids to prepare for the week ahead
+3. Do a cooking session once a week/fortnight with the kids to prepare for the week ahead

-4. Pre-prepare some items in the lunchbox the night before using the categories from the lunchbox planner, so there is only the sandwich/roll to be made in the morning
+4. Pre-prepare some items in the lunchbox the night before using the categories from the lunchbox planner, so there's less to do in the morning

 Shouldn't be too hard, right?!
-Stay tuned on Thursday for an episode of The Organised You TV where I'll be showing you how I pack the lunchbox, some product ideas, and how I organise my kitchen to make this task as quick and painless as possible!
+Stay tuned to the next episode of The Organised You TV where I'll be showing you how I pack the lunchbox, some product ideas, and how I organise my kitchen to make this task as quick and painless as possible!

 There are loads of great websites with ideas for healthy lunch-boxes.
 Here are some that I referred to when creating my lunch-box ideas list: